setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

     });
 ```

-You can combine ReactiveProperty, ReactiveCollection and UnityEvent.AsObservable.
-All ui elements is observable.
+You can combine ReactiveProperties, ReactiveCollections and observables returned by UnityEvent.AsObservable.
+All UI elements are observable.

-Generic ReactiveProeprty is not serializable/inspecatble but UniRx provides specialized ReactiveProperty for use in inspector.
-You can use Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty, etc(all lists:are [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs) for show and editable in inspector.
-If you want to use Enum's ReactiveProperty, you can make custom ReactiveProperty[T] for inspecatable.
+Generic ReactiveProperties are not serializable or inspecatble in the Unity editor, but UniRx provides specialized subclasses of ReactiveProperty that are.
+These include classes such as Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/Plugins/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
+All are fully editable in the inspector.
+For custom Enum ReactiveProperty, it's easy to write a custom inspectable ReactiveProperty[T].

+If you needs `[Multiline]` or `[Range]` attach to ReactiveProperty, you can use `MultilineReactivePropertyAttribute` and `RangeReactivePropertyAttribute` instead of `Multiline` and `Range`.

-Well known InpsectableReactiveProperties display in inspector naturally and notify value changed event if change the value on inspector.
+The provided derived InpsectableReactiveProperties are displayed in the inspector naturally and notify when their value is changed even when it is changed in the inspector.

 ![](StoreDocument/RxPropInspector.png)

-It enables by [InspectorDisplayDrawer](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectorDisplayDrawer.cs).
-You can apply custom specialized ReactiveProperty by inherited `InspectorDisplayDrawer`.
+This functionality is provided by [InspectorDisplayDrawer](https://github.com/neuecc/UniRx/blob/master/Assets/Plugins/UniRx/Scripts/UnityEngineBridge/InspectorDisplayDrawer.cs).
+You can supply your own custom specialized ReactiveProperties by inheriting from it:

 ```csharp
 public enum Fruit